dovecot/documentation/docs/core/plugins/mail_crypt.md

 Another issue that you must consider when using the login password is that when the password changes, **you must re-encrypt the user private key**.

+Instead of using the login password, another possibility could be to store the encryption password in a separate database (e.g. SQL or LDAP).

 Example config where the user's login password is used as the encryption key
 password: